8 Genius Ways to Keep Bees Away From Your Hummingbird Feeders

 There are two main reasons why bees love to visit your hummingbird feeders.

-Spring comes with numerous food sources in the form of flowers.
-The season truly transforms the landscape, as I’m sure you’ve witnessed over the years.
+Spring comes with numerous food sources in the form of nectar-rich flowers that bees are naturally attracted to.
+The season brings flowering plants that truly transform the landscape, as I’m sure you’ve witnessed over the years.

 However, in the heat of summer, many of these flowers, having completed their primary purpose, move on to the next phase, seed production.
 When that happens, there’s no nectar for bees and other sweet-loving creatures to feast on.
 This is known as a nectar dearth.

-Now bees do not believe in wallowing and self-pity.
-When the going gets tough, the tough get going straight to the next best thing, in this case, your hummingbird feeder.
+Now, bees do not believe in wallowing and self-pity.
+When the going gets tough, the tough get going.
+They go straight to the next best thing, in this case, your hummingbird feeder, as a bee-feeding station.

 2. Your Feeder is the Closest Source of Water